 GIVEHOPE is an entirely volunteer-run organization that supports southwest Ohio cancer patients and their families, as well as local cancer researchers at the University of Cincinnati.
 GIVEHOPE aims to expedite progress in the fight against pancreatic cancer, the fourth deadliest form of cancer in the United States behind only breast, lung and colon cancer.
-Since its inception in late 2010, GIVEHOPE, along with its corporate partner, BSI Engineering, has raised more than $150,000 to benefit pancreatic cancer research, education, prevention and awareness programs, with a particular focus on the greater Cincinnati area.
-GIVEHOPE has endowed more than $25,000, including 25 percent of all donations, to support future research and awareness programs.
+Since its inception in late 2010, GIVEHOPE, along with its corporate partner, BSI Engineering, has raised more than $615,000 and endowed over $84,000 to benefit pancreatic cancer research, education, prevention and awareness programs, with a focus on the greater Cincinnati area.

 The fight against pancreatic cancer continues to be an uphill battle, especially when it comes to funding research studies and awareness efforts.
-In fact, in 2011 the National Cancer Institute spent six times as much money on breast cancer research and three times as much on lung and colon cancer research than on pancreatic cancer research.
+In fact, in 2015 the National Cancer Institute spent four times as much money on breast cancer research and two times as much on lung and colon cancer research than on pancreatic cancer research.
 In addition, the five-year survival rate for pancreatic cancer patients is currently six percent, the same survival rate from 30 years ago.
 But GIVEHOPE remains encouraged that further progress can be made.